MCassetti/MCassetti.github.io/_posts/2018-07-25-project-luther.md

 ---
 layout: post
-title: Road to Riches: Predicting the Price of Bitcoin Using Linear Regression
+title: Predicting the Price of Bitcoin Using Linear Regression
 ---
 ### Introduction
 The goal is to predict the price of bitcoin by chosing features that are not directly